 - Women;

-- · Racialized minorities;
+- Racialized minorities;

 - Persons with disability accommodations (subgroup for permanently modified duties);

-- · Comparative group (group based on seniority); and,
+- Comparative group (group based on seniority); and,

 - Groups based on age of all employees.

-Objectives Outputs Within the 3 year duration of the Project Focus groups are conducted.
+Focus groups are conducted.
 Gaps and issues are identified.
 Recommendations are generated based on the information obtained.

-Target completion date: October 2012 Outcomes 3 to 5 years after the launch of the Project WPS has information to help ensure promotional processes and systems are congruent with the goals of human rights.
-Outcomes 5 to 10 years after the launch of the Project WPS is representative of the community across all ranks.
+Target completion date: October 2012

+WPS has information to help ensure promotional processes and systems are congruent with the goals of human rights.

+WPS is representative of the community across all ranks.

-Projected Milestone(s) Status October 2012 Conduct focus groups, identify gaps and issues, and make recommendations Pending On March 16, 2013 the WPS announced a review of the Sworn Promotional Process.
-A Promotional Process Committee was formed.
-One of the first steps of the Promotional Process Committee was to canvass the membership for input regarding the promotional process.
-The committee will address human rights issues through consultation with Project members as it moves forward in developing a new process.
-Project member Inspector Pat Keane, is a member of the Promotional Process Committee.
+Conduct focus groups, identify gaps and issues, Pending and make recommendations the membership requesting feedback.

+On March 16, 2012 the WPS announced a review of the Sworn Promotional Process.
+A Promotional Process Committee was formed consisting of members of the WPS and WPA.

+One of the first steps taken by the Promotional Process Committee was to canvass the membership for input regarding the promotional process.
+The canvass was conducted by sending an open letter to

+Project member Inspector Pat Keane, is assigned to the Promotional Process Committee.
+The committee has addressed and will continue to address human rights issues through consultation with Inspector Keane as it moves forward in developing a new promotional process.

-In anticipation of a new process and in light of the recent canvass, the subcommittee elected to put this initiative on hold until after the implementation of the revised promotional process.
-At that time, if the group elects to proceed with focus groups, recommendations will be made to the Promotional Process Committee.
+In anticipation of a new promotional process and in light of the recent canvass, the subcommittee elected to put this initiative on hold.

+Upon commencement of the development of a new promotional process, consideration will be given to conduct internal focus groups in collaboration with the Promotional Process Committee.